vertexproject/synapse/docs/synapse/devguides/power-ups.rst

         asroot:perms:
             - [ acme, hello, user ]

-To minimize risk, you must very carefully consider what functions to implement within a priviledged **Storm** module!
-Priviledged modules should contain the absolute minimum required functionality.
+To minimize risk, you must very carefully consider what functions to implement within a privileged **Storm** module!
+Privileged modules should contain the absolute minimum required functionality.

-An excellent example use case for a priviledged **Storm** module exists when you have an API key or password which you would like to use on a user's behalf without disclosing the actual API key.
+An excellent example use case for a privileged **Storm** module exists when you have an API key or password which you would like to use on a user's behalf without disclosing the actual API key.
 The **Storm** library ``$lib.globals.set(<name>, <valu>)`` and ``$lib.globals.get(<name>)`` can be used to access protected global variables which regular users may not access without special permissions.
-By implementing a priviledged **Storm** module which retrieves the API key and uses on the user's behalf without disclosing it, you may protect the API key from disclosure while also allowing users to use it.
+By implementing a privileged **Storm** module which retrieves the API key and uses on the user's behalf without disclosing it, you may protect the API key from disclosure while also allowing users to use it.
 For example, ``acme.hello.privsep.storm``::